michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

 #### Package and submit your MapReduce jobs
 At this point you have gained access to the Eurecom cloud computing platform, and you will be able to submit your MapReduce jobs.
 To do so, follow these steps:

-- Clone your own GitLab repository in a directory of your choice in the gateway machine
+- Clone your own GitLab repository (make sure to use the ssh link, not https) in a directory of your choice in the gateway machine
 - Generate **JAR** archives of your MapReduce job.
 This can be done once you are in the sub-directory of your repository containing the MapReduce job you want to submit: simply type ```mvn package```, and maven will download all required dependencies (it may take some time, the first time you "compile"), compile your job, and generate the **JAR** in the sub-directory ```target```.
 - Submit your job: ```hadoop jar <path/jarname.jar> <fully.qualified.class.Name> <Parameters>```